Kincekara/C-BIRD/README.md

 | Cbird-Util | 0.8 | Individual summary report generation |

 ## Outputs ##
-In addition to outputs generated in each step by the specific programs, C-BIRD creates additional summary reports in html for each sample.
+In addition to outputs generated in each step by the specific programs, C-BIRD creates additional summary reports in HTML for each sample.

 [Basic report]()
 [Advanced report]()